colyseus/docs/docs/server/room.md

 ### `setPatchRate (milliseconds)`

-Set frequency the patched state should be sent to all clients. (default: `50` = 20fps)
+Set frequency the patched state should be sent to all clients.
+Default is `50ms` (20fps)

 ### `setMetadata (metadata)`